Amplitude determination for $M M \to M M$, $M = \pi, K$ and cross-sections for $\gamma \gamma \to \pi^+ \pi^-, \pi^0 \pi^0, \pi^0 \eta$ in a chiral model: Production amplitudes for the processes , , , and

-Notationally, we abbreviate the 4-point vertices in (\ref{e:treelvl}) and the meson-meson transition amplitudes $T_{m_1m_2\to m_3m_4}$ in a compact fashion as has been previously introduced in \cite{JAO97}.
-The indices $(i,j)=(1,2)$ are used to identify the specific meson {\it pair} involved: $1$ indicates $K\bar K$ in both isospin states $I=0$ and $1$, while $2$ indicates $\pi\pi$ for $I=0$ (or $I=2$), and $\pi^0\eta$ for $I=1$, see (\ref{e:KK}) through (\ref{e:pi0eta}) in the Appendix.
-(Note that this follows the convention of \cite{JAOgg}, but is {\it opposite} to the chennel labelling convention of \cite{DaiPenn14}).
-Using the $V^I_{ij}$ obtained from (\ref{e:treelvl}), one constructs the coupled equations for the scattering amplitudes $T^I_{ij}$ of good isospin for these meson pairs.
-In general these are integral equations that involve meson--meson interactions $V^I_{ij}$ in intermediate states, where at least one of the states $i$ or $j$ is off--shell.
-However, in the case of $s$-wave scattering, Oller and Oset have shown explicitly \cite{JAO97} that one can replace the $V^I_{ij}$ by their on--shell values in intermediate states too, since their off--shell parts are additive and can be re--absorbed as a renormalization factor that replaces the ``bare'' coupling constant $1/f$ and meson masses by their physical values, $f_\pi\approx 93$ MeV and $(m_\pi,m_K,m_\eta)\approx (140,496,547)$ MeV.
+Using the $V^I_{i j}$, which can be obtained from (\ref{e:treelvl}) by taking (\ref{e:pi0eta}) into account, one can construct the coupled equations for the scattering amplitudes $T^I_{i j}$ of good isospin for these meson pairs.
+In general, these are integral equations that involve meson--meson interactions $V^I_{i j}$ in intermediate states, where at least one of the states $i$ or $j$ is off-shell.
+However, in the case of $s$-wave scattering, Oller and Oset have shown explicitly \cite{JAO97, JAOgg} that one can replace the $V^I_{i j}$ by their on-shell values in intermediate states too since their off-shell parts are additive and can be reabsorbed as a renormalization factor that replaces the {\it bare} coupling constant, $1 / f$, and meson masses by their physical values, $f_\pi \approx 93 \; $MeV$ $ and $( m_\pi, m_K, m_\eta ) \approx ( 140, 496, 547 ) \; $MeV$ $.
+The on-shell values for the $V^I_{i j}$ \footnote{Some authors, e.g., \cite{SU390, JAO97, JAOgg}, include an additional normalization of $1 / \sqrt 2$ in the definitions of $| ( \pi \pi )^0 \rangle$ and $| ( \pi \pi )^2 \rangle$.
+Hence the matrix elements $V^{0, 2}_{i j}$ given in Eqs.~(\ref{e28}) and (\ref{e30}) are larger by a factor $\sqrt 2$ than those listed by Oller and Oset for each pion label 2 appearing on the interaction matrix element for $I = 0$ and $I = 2$.} can then be found from the information given in \cite{JAO97, JAOgg} to be \begin{strip} \rule{\dimexpr(0.5\textwidth-0.5\columnsep-0.4pt)}{0.4pt}